A Short Autobiography

 My name is Bernard Payeur.
 I was born on February 16, 1951.

-If there is a Supreme Being messing with our lives, as the Prophet Muhammad alleges, and if Paradise is my final destination, and not that other place, maybe I will come back with the proof, the actual Book, or a reasonable facsimile, if She will let me.
+If there is a supreme being who wrote a book to mess with our lives, and if Paradise is my final destination, and not that other place, I will attempt to come back with the proof; not the actual Koran, but a reasonable facsimile.
+I have to assume that the Almighty will not want to part with the original Arabic edition which He keeps close at hand.